Applying for part-time study

 Facilities, Events & Support for Part-Time Students

-While they are in Cambridge, our part-time students are encouraged to make use of the many College facilities available, including the new buttery and Dining Hall (with weekly Formal Halls on Tuesdays and dedicated Postgraduate Formal Halls on selected Fridays); the Library (24 hour access); and sports, music and drama facilities (including a gym and dance studio).
-Part-time postgraduate students are members of our MCR (student union), which organise programmes of social events and provide a framework for student representation on College committees.
+While they are in Cambridge, our part-time students are encouraged to make use of the many College facilities available.
+The catering options include our new buttery and Dining Hall (with weekly Formal Halls on Tuesdays and dedicated Postgraduate Formal Halls on selected Fridays); the Library (24-hour access); and music, drama, and sports facilities (including a gym and dance studio).

 Part-time courses